szabolcsveer/GitHub_API_UI/README.md

 /B\
 In order to use the app, you must generate a \
-Personal Acces Token on Github \
+Personal Access Token on Github \
-To do this, go to the Settings menu under your profile on Github\ then to Developer Settings => Personal Access Token => Generate new token\
+To do this, go to the Settings menu under your profile on Github then to Developer Settings => Personal Access Token => Generate new token\
 Once you have your token, just find the file called apiservice.service.ts\
 Copy and paste your own token to \
 Line 36 and Line 37\
-This step is neccessary otherwise you won't be able to authenticate towards Github.\
+This step is neccessary otherwise you won't be able to authenticate towards Github.

 STEP 2:
-Run npm install to install all dependencies\
+Run npm install to install all dependencies

 STEP 3:
-Run the ng serve commmand within the Github Api folder.\
+Run the ng serve commmand within the Github Api folder.

 STEP 5:
-Open the app in your browser at http://localhost:4200/\
+Open the app in your browser at http://localhost:4200/

 STEP 6:
-Take a peek on other foe's repo data >)\
+Take a peek on other foe's repo data >)